Code-in-the-Loop Forensics: Agentic Tool Use for Image Forgery Detection: Experiments

 \subsection{Generalization}

 To assess generalization, we further evaluate ForenAgent on the SIDA-Test dataset in Table~\ref{tab:comparison}.
-Under identical training data, we compare ForenAgent with Gram-Net, UnivFD, LGrad, LNP, and SIDA.
+Under identical training data, we compare ForenAgent with other methods.
 ForenAgent achieves the highest scores, demonstrating its strong adaptive capacity.
-We further discuss in the \textit{Supplementary Material} the limitations of current MLLMs in using bounding boxes for forgery localization and outline the optimal pipeline for adapting ForenAgent to pixel-level localization.
+The \textit{Supplementary Materials} further explore the limitations of current MLLMs in using bounding boxes for forgery localization and detail the optimal pipeline for adapting ForenAgent to pixel-level precision.